A Unified Framework for Fast Large-Scale Portfolio Optimization: Modeling Stock Returns

 where $\hat{\boldsymbol{\Delta}}_t := diag(\hat{\delta}_t(\lambda_{1,t}), \ldots, \hat{\delta}_t(\lambda_{N,t}))$, and $\hat{\delta}_t$ is a real univariate function of $\lambda_{i,t}$ for $i = 1,\ldots, N$. $\boldsymbol{\lambda} = (\lambda_1, \ldots, \lambda_N)$ denotes the eigenvalues and $\mathbf{U}_t = [u_{1,t}, \ldots, u_{N,t}]$ are the corresponding eigenvectors.
 By introducing the nonlinear transformation (Hilbert transform) of the sample eigenvalues, this method helps with the curse of dimensionality.

-Finally, the third approach to covariance matrix estimation that we use is based on the factor model.
-In classical factor modeling from \cite{FAMA1993}, \cite{carhart1997persistence}, and \cite{fama2015five}, the returns are assumed to follow the linear model
+The shrinkage techniques previously described are typically employed for large-dimensional portfolio problems.
+A different strategy to address the challenges of dimensionality in portfolio optimization involves the use of factor models.
+Classical factor modeling, as presented by \cite{FAMA1993}, \cite{carhart1997persistence}, and \cite{fama2015five}, assumes that returns adhere to the linear model:

-where $\mathbf{f}_t \in \mathbb{R}^{K\time 1}$ is a vector of observed factors; $\epsilon_{i,t}$ is the mean zero noise capturing the idiosyncratic component that is uncorrelated with the observed factors; $\boldsymbol{\beta}_{i} \in \mathbb{R}^{K\times 1}$ is a vector of unknown factor loadings, and in most of these models $\alpha_{i}$ is set to $0$ for all assets $i$.
-This is a linear regression problem, and since the factors are assumed to be uncorrelated with the $\epsilon_{i,t}$, the corresponding covariance matrix of the returns decomposes into the part explained by the factors and the idiosyncratic part.
-If, in addition, the $\epsilon_{i,t}$ are assumed to be uncorrelated across assets, then the covariance matrix of the idiosyncratic component can be easily estimated from the regression residuals.
-Hence, the model can be used even when $N$ is much larger than $T$.
+where $\mathbf{f}t \in \mathbb{R}^{K \times 1}$ represents a vector of observed factors, $\epsilon{i,t}$ is the zero-mean noise that captures the idiosyncratic component uncorrelated with the observed factors, and $\boldsymbol{\beta}{i} \in \mathbb{R}^{K\times 1}$ denotes a vector of unknown factor loadings.
+In many of these models, $\alpha_{i}$ is set to $0$ for all assets $i$.
+Given that this is essentially a linear regression problem and the factors are presumed to be uncorrelated with $\epsilon_{i,t}$, the return's covariance matrix divides into a section explained by the factors and an idiosyncratic section.
+Additionally, if the $\epsilon_{i,t}$ components are assumed to be uncorrelated across assets, the covariance matrix of the idiosyncratic component can be directly estimated from the regression residuals.
+Consequently, this model remains applicable even when $N$ significantly exceeds $T$.

-One of the limitations of the simple factor model in \eqref{eq:Fama_French_Factor_Model} is that the factors are assumed to be known and common for all the assets.
-In other words, they can only partially explain the risk, and they are not always strongly correlated with the true risk in a specific market scenario.
-Secondly, the factor loadings $\boldsymbol{\beta}_{i}$ are assumed to be constant over time.
+However, the factor model given in \eqref{eq:Fama_French_Factor_Model} has its limitations.
+First, it assumes that the factors are both known and common across all assets.
+This means they can only elucidate risk to a certain extent and may not always correlate strongly with the actual risk in specific market conditions.
+Second, the factor loadings, represented by $\boldsymbol{\beta}_{i}$, are considered constant over time.

-An alternative approach that addresses the first limitation is to use the PCA model to get the latent factors directly from the portfolio of specific returns without extra information.
-However, PCA models still assume static loadings, and they lack accuracy and flexibility because they use only the information from the returns of assets in the portfolio.
+An alternative method that addresses the first limitation is to employ Principal Component Analysis (PCA) to derive latent factors directly from the covariance matrix of asset returns, without needing additional information.
+However, the covariance matrix for individual stock returns does not possess a lower-dimensional latent subspace that can precisely capture the variations in these returns.
+As a consequence, executing PCA on the covariance matrix of individual stock returns tends to introduce significant noise.
+This can lead to unstable portfolios and underperformance in out-of-sample scenarios.
+Thus, rather than applying PCA directly to the matrix of stock returns, it's more effective to work with the matrix of returns from portfolios that are single or double-sorted based on a cross-section of firm characteristics, as discussed in \citet{bryzgalova2020forest} and the references therein.